Look cool and save the planet by supporting these eco friendly wood sunglasses brands this summer!

 Woodzee believes in recycling as much wood as possible.
 It makes sense, since the brand was founded in what’s called the ‘City of Trees’ – Chico, California.
 The intention of the brand was to make shades that are as green as can be.
 And they sure do that!
 Check this out: if you’re a proud owner of any Woodzee shades and want to change your style, you can send your product back to the company, and they will upcycle them for you, with a new design.

 But that’s not all!
-All Woodzee’s packaging is made of 50% recycled paper, and is printed using soy ink.
+All Woodzee’s packaging is made of 50% recycled paper.
+And it’s printed with soy ink.
 Oh, and did I mention that for every pair of sunglasses you buy, Woodzee plants a tree?
+What more could we ask for?

 Best for: Overall eco-friendliness